odu-cs800-research/public/spr22/syllabus.md

 ### Spring 2022 COVID-19 Policies

-As announced on [August 11](https://www.odu.edu/news/2021/8/message_from_preside), all students, faculty, and staff who participate in on-campus activites must be fully vaccinated or have received an exemption (and be tested weekly).
+As announced on [January 3](https://www.odu.edu/news/2022/1/covid_19_update_spri#.YdTMMixOn0o), all students, faculty, and staff who participate in on-campus activites must be fully vaccinated and boosted or have received an exemption (and be tested weekly).
 In addition, face masks are required for all individuals in indoor public spaces, including classrooms.

-I have been fully vaccinated.
+Students experiencing symptoms of COVID-19 should seek testing through the University's Student Health Center or their local health care provider and notify the University's COVID Cares Team at covidcares@odu.edu.

 Students who are uncomfortable with participating in the classroom are encouraged to switch to the WC2 section to enable other students who might prefer the face-to-face environment to have a seat.